Illinois governor plan targets kids' mental health crisis

 Recognizing problems quickly is critical, Weiner said.
 The U.S. Surgeon General discovered in a 2021 study that on average, there is an 11-year gap between recognizing a child's potential mental health issue and that child getting treatment.

-“I'm optimistic because in all of the cases that I’ve listened to and worked on over the last year, there are opportunities to intervene earlier when problems aren’t as severe,” Weiner said.
-“We can reduce the number of false starts or missed opportunities.”

-At the same time, the report recognizes the need to provide incentives to draw people to the field, both by making education more attainable but also drawing upon paraprofessionals or aides to conduct critical work which doesn't need extensive formal education.
-With worker shortages hampering many sectors, finding qualified people to fill crucial roles might be one of the effort's bigger challenges.
+At the same time, the report recognizes that worker shortages across industries will severely impact the mental health care program.
+It says the government must provide incentives, both in making education more attainable but also drawing upon paraprofessionals or aides to conduct critical work which doesn't need extensive formal education.

-But help is available in existing “touch points” in children's lives — teachers and pediatricians, for example, as well as parents, Weiner said.
-It doesn't mean the teacher is the health care provider, but is the recipient of the necessary information to be able to refer a child who needs help.

-Asked for her message to parents of troubled children, Weiner said, “We are going to make this easier for you to care for your children and to obtain needed services as well as important information to help you understand how to keep your kids healthy and strong.”
+Democratic Senate Majority Leader Kimberly Lightford of Maywood noted the planned outreach to parents to help them understand an issue, dismiss the stigma and recognize that a child's altered behavior or mood swings aren't necessarily circumstances the child “will grow out of.”

+“Too often, children’s mental and behavioral health challenges are overlooked or minimized by adults, believing that these struggles are something their child can overcome on their own,” Lightford said.
+“The social stigma around seeking mental health care ... unfortunately leaves many children to not get the care they need.”

 Follow AP Political Writer John O’Connor at https://twitter.com/apoconnor